Kristina Keneally: Labor government and ICAC

 Keneally appeared as a witness at the ICAC in March 2014 concerning investigations of her former colleagues.
 She said that she had had concerns about Obeid, Tripodi and Tony Kelly's lobbying and that their efforts had not influenced her.
 Asked if Obeid had "put her in her job" as premier, Keneally replied: "No, caucus did".

 Federal politics

 Bennelong by-election, 2017

 In November 2017 Keneally was preselected by federal Labor as their candidate for the Bennelong by-election on 16 December.
-Despite picking up a five percent two-party swing, she lost to the previous incumbent and Liberal candidate John Alexander.
+Despite picking up a five per cent two-party swing, she lost to the previous incumbent and Liberal candidate John Alexander.